 A comprehensive road book with suggested routes, things to see and do, timings etc will be developed to allow everyone to decide how they would like to spend their days.

 There will not be a track event, and therefore no need to bring helmets suits etc.

 Pricing is still being nailed down, but indicatively it likely to be in the order of $1-2k per person for the ferry, accomodation and one or two dinners.
 On top of that you will need to budget for fuel, costs to get to and from Melbourne, and other meals not included.

 If you would like to be kept informed as we progress planning, please drop a line to Anne at the email below.

 Cars & Coffee

-1st Saturday of the month – Turbo Drive Coorparoo
+1st Saturday of every month – Turbo Drive, Coorparoo

-3rd Saturday of the month – 34 Goggs Road Jindalee
+3rd Saturday of every month – 34 Goggs Road, Jindalee